theinit01/SJCE-WiFiAutologin/README.md

 ## Introduction

 This repository contains a userscript designed to auto login the SJCE WiFi login page whenever opened.
-Follow the instructions below to get started.
+Follow the instructions below to get started.<br>
-NOTE: For more enhanced experience, set your browser's default startup page to http://10.24.1.1:8090
+**NOTE**: For more enhanced experience, set your browser's default startup page to http://10.24.1.1:8090

 ## Installation